SSWConsulting/SSW.People.Profiles/Lars-Klint/Lars-Klint.md

 linkedin:  ""
 skype:  ""

-quote:  "Whether you think you can, or can't, you're right - Henry Ford "
+quote:  "Whether you think you can, or can\'t, you\'re right - Henry Ford "
 ---

 ​​​![](/Images/Bio/Microsoft_MVP_Logo.png)